YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 The value of $ECODE can be SET, and when it is set to a non-NULL value, error processing starts.

 .. note::
-   See `Chapter 13: “Error Processing” <./errproc.html>`_ to learn about $ECODE's role in error processing.
+   See `Chapter 13: "Error Processing" <./errproc.html>`_ to learn about $ECODE's role in error processing.

 The list of codes in $ECODE start with a comma, and are seperated by commas.
 A code starts with "M", "U", or "Z", with the rest of it being numeric.
 "M" codes are assigned by MDC (M Development Committee), "U" by application (programmers), and "Z" codes by M implementors (in this case YottaDB).